 A No. 12 Bard-Parker blade is used to incise the periorbita allowing orbital fat to prolapse forward.
 A malleable retractor is placed as counter-traction in the subperiosteal plane while gentle pressure is placed on the globe allowing orbital contents to prolapse into the decompressed medial orbit.

 Attention is placed back to the lateral orbit where the periorbita is incised inferior to the lateral rectus to allow orbital fat to spill forward.
 The bone flap is thinned with a burr and then replaced with a 4-0 prolene suture through predrilled holes or a low profile curvilinear plate with screws.
+The bone can be replaced further anterior if the surgeon desires to advance the lateral canthal angle.

 The trans-caruncular incision is closed with 6-0 plain gut suture in a buried interrupted fashion.
 The transconjunctival incision is not closed to prevent postoperative lid retraction.
 The lateral lower lid is secured to the common canthus and lateral orbital rim with 5-0 vicryl suture.
 The deep subcutaneous tissue of our lid splitting incision is closed with 5-0 vicryl suture in a buried interrupted fashion.
 The skin is closed with 6-0 plain sutures in a running fashion.